 Jamel Dontez Hatcher was born in Cleveland, Ohio, on March 21, 1986.
 Though he seemingly hailed from a loving household, the neighborhood didn’t really provide a safe environment.
 He explained that while growing up, he would always have to look over his shoulder to avoid being jumped or hurt.
 Jamel had always been a creatively gifted and talented individual and wanted to pursue a career in poetry or make a mark in the world of music.
 Nevertheless, his hopes for a bright future were quashed when he became involved in the matters of drugs and alcohol.
 However, his life saw a turning point when he was 17.
 Danielle Boone entered Jamel’s life as a ray of sunshine and positivity, and he could sense things were going to get just fine.
 After about a year of knowing each other, they moved in together.

-Jamel is Hopeful to Get Released Early From Prison With Support From His Loved Ones
+Jamel is Hopeful For an Early Release From Prison With Support From His Loved Ones

 In 2016, Jamel began campaigning for his early release, claiming that he had displayed good behavior during his time in prison.
 A year or two later, the convict also reached out to his Minnesota-based friend, Janae Bates, a Communications Director for a faith-based community, and asked for her support in getting an early release for him.
 Having known each other since Jamel was 16, they began bonding as they interacted with one another more and more.
-The next thing they knew, they began dating before taking the next step in the relationship and getting married on March 3, 2021.
+One thing led to another, and they began dating.
+Soon after, they decided to take the next step in the relationship and got married on March 3, 2021.
 Danielle’s grandparents, Ernest and Janet Jenkins, who had been supportive of him and Janae, also attended the wedding via video call.

 When Chyanne turned 17, Jamel got in touch with her through a website link that he sent her.
-Until then, she was raised by Melanie, whom she believed was her biological mother, and had no clue about her actual parents.
-In the website, he had posted a letter that he had written for her, revealing that he was her father.
-In November 2022, his daughter, Chyanne, visited him in prison for the first time.
+Until then, she had no clue about her actual parents as she was raised by Danielle’s mother, Melanie, whom she believed was her biological mother.
+On the website, he had posted a letter that he had written for her, revealing he was her father.
+In November 2022, Chyanne visited Jamel in prison for the first time.
 Sharing a good bond with Jamel, Chyanne and Melanie also wrote in favor of the convict, showing support for his early release.
 As of today, Jamel is serving his sentence at Richland Correctional Institution in Mansfield, Ohio, while still maintaining that Danielle’s death was an accident.
 Awaiting his parole eligibility date set for late 2025, he continues to fight for his early release with the support of Danielle’s grandparents, his wife, and his daughter, Chyanne.

-Read More: Guillermo Daniel Luque: Where is the Killer Now?
+Read More: Ezdeth Antinua Highley (Michael Highley): Where is Paul Harris’ Killer Now?